Expert advice for first time buyers

 First of all, you should think about the longer term when deciding which property to buy.
 Before the recession, first time buyers might have expected to stay in their first property for a couple of years and then sell up and buy something bigger or in a better area.
 In the current market, however, many first time owners are finding it difficult to sell their property and make that move up the ladder.
 You should therefore think carefully about various factors before deciding to buy a property.
 Here are a few examples.

-Size is important.
-Will this property still be big enough for you in, say, five years’ time, or will you soon need an extra bedroom or a bigger kitchen?
+- Size is important.
+Will this property still be big enough for you in, say, five years' time, or will you soon need extra bedroom or a bigger kitchen?

 After considering factors such as these, you may well decide to go for a different type of property entirely from the kind you originally envisaged.

-So, now it’s time for you to have a look at the excellent range of properties available to buy through the ESPC, and take the next step towards buying your very first property.
-If you haven’t already appointed a solicitor, use the ESPC Find A Solicitor search.
+So, now it's time for you to have a look at the range of properties available to buy through the ESPC, and take the next stop towards buying your very first property.
+If you haven't already appointed solicitor, have a look at the list of ESPC members firms.